 Every day without stock potentially hurts your rankings and certainly your ability to generate income.
 Worse, you’ll need to invest more time and money in trying to regain your lost sales and rankings.

-You may make hasty decisions when you are under the gun and not think through the financial and logistics ramifications thoroughly enough.
+You may make hasty decisions when you are under the gun.
 Worse, you or the manager responsible for making that poor decision may decide to hide that mistake or many other mistakes, which if not corrected immediately, could bring down your business in the future.

 For example, when you delay fixing the errors in your holiday inventory forecast and shipping deadlines are fast approaching, you risk making an uninformed decision for your seasonal business.